2019 MASSKARA FESTIVAL GUIDE | SCHEDULE OF ACTIVITIES, ATTRACTIONS AND MUCH MORE

 The search for the festival queen is one event which you should visit while visiting the City of Smile.

-I’m sure that most travelers would want to maximize their visit in the City of Smiles, especially for first timers.
+I’m sure that most travelers would want to maximize their visit to the City of Smiles, especially for first-timers.
 Of course, with the price of your airfare, you would want of course to get the most of this trip.
 This 2017 Negros Occidental is the 2nd most visited place by the domestic tourists according to Tourism statistics.
 So you might want as well to discover why many people visit this part of the country.

 The Street Dancing and Arena Dance Competition happen during the weekend (Saturday and Sunday).
 I suggest allotting 3 or more days to discover more about Bacolod City and Negros Occidental.

 Below are some articles which will surely help you plan your trip: